upsidedownlabs/upsidedownlabs.github.io/guides/usage-guides/using-gel-electrodes/index.rst

 2. Connecting the cable
 ========================

-Connect the BioAmp Snap Cable/BioAmp Alligator Cable on the gel electrodes.
+Connect the BioAmp Snap/Alligator Cable on the gel electrodes.

 3. Electrodes placement
 ========================